We all can now search the earth's surface for unique and interesting geological formations.

-We also have many paternal line DNA cousins that have connections to the Apache families in New Mexico.
+We also have many paternal line DNA cousins that have connections to the Apache families in New Mexico, Utah, Arizona, Oklahoma, Texas, and Mexico.
 This tie would be related to the Indian Wars which generated the kidnapping and adoption of Apache children into Mexican families.

 This Eagle geological formation was located a number of years ago, southwest of the U.S. border in a very remote, isolated, and high elevation region of Mexico.
 This might be called a "distant northern desert."
 It can be found a little northwest of Monterrey, Nuevo Leon, Mexico.

 If a commercial plane was flying at a flight level of 6 miles high, or 31,680 feet, right over the geoglyph, the passengers might be able to see the bird outline on a bright day.
 A small plane pilot is not likely to see the defined pattern if flying at a flight level of 1 mile high, or 5,280 feet above the 36 mile wide bird shape.
 This high resolution satellite imagery, that can be accessed today, shows the whole area much more clearly.

 Fig. 11 - Eagle Geoglyph - rotated minus 125 degrees to be upright, Google Maps.